wolakdav/StopSpotDataPipeline/test/tables/README.txt

 correct.
-If a subclass overrides an inherited method, they obviously need to test it. as an extension of this, subclasses will need to test their constructor, but, assuming they are aiming for the same functionality, they can just copy and paste the various constructor tests.
+If a subclass overrides an inherited method, they obviously need to test it. as an extension of this, subclasses will need to test their constructor, but, assuming they are aiming for the same functionality, they can just copy and paste the various constructor tests, and the other member tests as well as long as they modify the tests correctly.